Gaining your initial customers is daunting and scary.

 Take advantage of your immediate network.

-Now that you understand the Artic zone of messaging, let’s get you versed on the group that’s easier to approach.
+Now that you understand the Arctic zone of messaging, let’s get you versed on the group that’s easier to approach.

 You understand from the strategy above that not all members of this group will be your customer for various reasons.

 However, your immediate network gives you more market share.
-This means that they give you instantaneous connection to their audience and everyone they know that you don’t.
+This means that they give you an instant connection to their audience and everyone they know that you don’t.

 If you have 20 friends who each have 20 friends who watch their Instagram stories, you have the potential to reach 400 people on social media if you asked your 20 friends to share a blurb on your product or business.

-This is a great way to spread the word and gain early traction, customers and validation on your concept.
+This is a great way to spread the word and gain early traction, customers, and validation of your concept.